Insane96/ProgressiveBosses/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Got a problem?
 Use this template.
-But I recommend joining Discord and talking there before fileing an issue.
+But I recommend joining Discord and talking there before filing an issue.
 title: ''
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
-A clear and concise description of what the bug is.

-**Versions:**
+## Versions
  - Minecraft:
  - Forge:
  - Progressive Bosses:
  - InsaneLib:

-**Steps to reproduce**
-1.
-2.
-3.

-**Expected behavior**
+## Describe the bug
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the bug is.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Logs**
+## Logs
-Use a paste site (pastebin, gist) to send the game logs (both logs and crash if applicable)
+Use a paste site (https://gist.github.com, https://paste.gemwire.uk) to send the game logs (both logs and crash if applicable)

-**Can the issue be reproduced with a mininal set of mods?
-(E.g. Progressive Bosses + InsaneLib + Tinkers' Construct)** Yes/No
+## Tried reproducing with just Progressive Bosses?
+Please test with Progressive Bosses + InsaneLib only (+ any other mod that might be causing the issue)